Magic-JD/indolang/README.md

     }

 If the user has words they are already being tested on then a word from that database is given to the user.
-If the user has not or they have been too recently tested on these words then a new word is taken from the word database.
+If the user has not, or they have been too recently tested on these words then a new word is taken from the word database.
 The current question will be re-shown to the user after 5 minutes if they get it wrong, and after four hours if they get it right once, increasing exponentially for each subsequent right answer.
-If they get a question wrong it resets and they will have to answer it again after 5 minutes.
+If they get a question wrong it resets, and they will have to answer it again after 5 minutes.

     /answer